Necker-Enfants malades AP-HP: the world’s first campus dedicated to sick children

 Imagine, the first European center for research, care and education dedicated to genetic diseases

-In 2011, Imagine was the winner of the “University Hospital Institute" (IHU) award, an award created in 2011 as part of the "Grand Emprunt" and the French Investments for the Future (PIA) programs.
+In 2011, Imagine was the winner of the “University Hospital Institute" (IHU) award, an award created as part of the "Grand Emprunt" and the French Investments for the Future (PIA) programs.
 Imagine’s application was submitted by AP-HP, Paris Descartes University and Inserm with the support of the other founding members.

 In 2014, researchers, doctors, engineers and technicians were given a space to gather under one roof in the Institute’s new building, designed by architects Jean Nouvel and Bernard Valéro, on land made available by AP-HP, at the corner of boulevard du Montparnasse and rue du Cherche-Midi.
 This new institute fits in as perfectly at the new Necker, which recently finished constructing new 55,000 m2 building, Laennec, to house the mother-child unit.
 The intention is to modernize reception conditions in order to deliver excellent care and provide a better environment for sick children.